kalininalab/PLMSommelier/README.md

 | `split` | no | `train` / `valid` (or `val`); generated if absent |

-`--task` (`regression`, `classification` or `multi-label`) is inferred from the label column when that's unambiguous: multiple label columns -> multi-label, non-numeric or exactly two distinct values -> classification, a float dtype -> regression.
-A whole-number column with more than two values could be class codes or an integer-valued regression target, and inference refuses to guess there -- pass `--task` explicitly.
+`--task` (`regression`, `classification` or `multi-label`) is inferred from the label column when that's unambiguous.
+If that fails, pass `--task` explicitly.

 `--max-seq-len` (default 2000 residues) drops longer sequences before splitting or subsampling, so a single outlier protein can't end up alone in